obiwanjacobi/Zsharp/docs/modules/module.md

 > Actor Model / Active Object Pattern?
 An isolated component with an Event/Message Queue and a private (pooled?) processing thread...
 Preferably stateless?
 No (non-constant) data sharing across threads, ever.

 We may want to add a proxy to immutable objects to share the proxy (identity) and not the object itself (Clojure does this) - so that changes to the immutable object -becoming a new instance- can be pointed to by the proxy?

+> TBD

+The principle of declaring a file to be part of a module can be extended to OO classes/records as well.
+A future extension could introduce the `class` or `record` keyword to interpret the file as a class implementation.
+Although currently the idea is selectively generate C# records based on the presents of self-bound functions.